Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 You can grill and cook skirt steaks, but people generally like smoking it as this helps make the skirt cut tender.

-Besides the preparation time needed, both skirt steak and hanger steaks are great for grilling or smoking.
+Besides the preparation time needed, both skirt and hanger steaks are great for grilling or smoking.
 It all depends on your available time to cook hanger steak.

 Hanger steak and skirt steak are both delicious, flavorful cuts of meat that will always have their place in the kitchen.
 However, most people prefer smoking skirt steak instead of grilling them.